phazonoverload/nexmonaut/README.md

 ## `nexmonaut setup`

 This command will create and save your config.
-You'll need your API Key, API Secret, an Application ID and the directory where your `private.key` file is located (if it is in `~/Documents/private.key` you should enter `~/Documents`, for example)
+You'll need your API Key, API Secret, an Application ID and the the location of your `private.key` file.

 ## `nexmonaut balance`